These keto strawberry shortcake are tender, moist, and with beautiful orange notes throughout! Simply summer at its best!

 - 3 tablespoons erythritol xylitol, or sweetener of choice

 - 1 teaspoon xanthan gum or 1 TBS. flaxseed meal

 - 2 teaspoons orange zest freshly grated

-- 112 g organic grass-fed butter or 7 TBS. ghee/coconut oil
+- 112 g unsalted grass-fed butter or 7 TBS. ghee/coconut oil